-For compensation accrued prior to January 1, 2018, Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), imposed a \$1 million limit on the amount that a public company may deduct for compensation paid to its CEO and its four other most highly paid executives, other than the CFO, who were employed as of the end of the fiscal year.
-This limitation did not apply to compensation that met the requirements under Section 162(m) for "qualifying performance based" compensation.
-Short-term incentive awards paid under the Company's Senior Plan are intended to be exempt from the deduction limit of Code Section 162(m) prior to its amendment.
-Like many other public companies that utilize similar plans, the Senior Plan is intended to provide the Company with the ability to pay performance based compensation to senior executives that are deductible by the Company for federal income tax purposes to the extent permitted by the Code.
+Prior to the enactment of TCJA, Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), imposed a \$1 million limit on the amount a public company could deduct for compensation paid to certain executive officers in excess of \$1 million per officer in any year.
+However, the limitation did not apply to compensation that constituted "qualifying performance-based" compensation under Code Section 162(m).
+Short-term incentive awards paid under the Company's Senior Plan (a sub plan of the Incentive Plan) through 2017 were generally intended to qualify as performance-based compensation and therefore exempt from the limitation imposed by Code Section 162(m).
+Like many other public companies that utilize similar plans, currently both the Senior Plan and the Incentive Plan continue to be used and are intended to provide the Company with the ability to pay performance-based compensation, with the Senior Plan applying specifically to our named executive officers, regardless of whether the compensation is deductible for federal income tax purposes as a result of the amendments TCJA made to Section 162(m) of the Code.

-The maximum amounts that may be paid to participants pursuant to the Senior Plan are determined by reference to the incentive compensation fund established under the Company's Incentive Compensation Plan described in the prior section above.
+The maximum amounts that may be paid to participants pursuant to the Senior Plan continue to be determined by reference to the incentive compensation fund established under the Company's Incentive Plan described in the prior section above.